eekostadinov/Refresher/docs/01-Introduction.md

 ## 3 Turkmenistan Europe and Central Asia   7080     NA     NA
 ## 4 UK           Europe and Central Asia  43380  38590  44790
 ```
+[^df]: In R and many other programming languages, a *dataframe* is a named object storing data in a 2-dimensional table of rows and columns, similarly to a spreadsheet.

-The "mini-dataset" includes information on region and GNI per capita in 2019, 2020 and 2021 for four countries.
+The "mini-dataset" includes information on region and GNI per capita (PPP)[^gnipcppp] in 2019, 2020 and 2021 for four countries.
 The data is structured in the form of a table with each row corresponding to an individual country.
 It includes the country's region in the second column.
 Finally, the value of GNI per capita (PPP) for years 2019-2021 is represented in separate columns, labeled by the year.
-Note that there is some missing data (the GNP per capita of Turkmenistan in 2020 and 2021).
+Note that there is some missing data (the GNI per capita (PPP) of Turkmenistan in 2020 and 2021).

+[^gnipcppp]: **Gross National Income (GNI)** is the total income earned by a country's residents (individuals or companies) from both domestic and foreign sources over a period of time.
+GNI is closely related to GDP, but accounts differently for income earned domestically and abroad.

+    - For example, when a UK resident earns income from operations in both UK and France, the income earned in France is part of UK's GNI (but not UK's GDP) and France's GDP (but not France's GNI).

+    **GNI per capita (GNI pc)**, the average income earned by a country's residents, is commonly used as a measure of material standard of living.
+However, given differences in price levels across countries, the same amount of income will have the "power" to purchase different amounts of goods and services in different countries.
+In order to account for this, the World Bank produces Purchasing Power Parity (PPP) adjusted measures of GNI per capita, which are more suitable for comparisons of living standard between countries.

+    In particular, in what follows we use data GNI per capita PPP-adjusted by the so called *Atlas method* - the indicator based on which the World Bank groups countries into low, middle, and high-income.

 ### Cross-sectional, time-series, and panel data

 One important aspect of data structure is whether the data is cross-sectional, time-series, or panel.

-- *Cross-sectional* data consists of observations on several subjects (such as individuals, firms, countries) at a single point or period of time.
+- *Cross-sectional* data consists of observations on subjects (such as individuals, firms, countries) at a single point or period of time.
 - *Time-series* data consists of observations of a single subject over several points or periods of time.
-- *Panel* (or *longitudinal*) data consists of observations on several subjects over several points or periods of time.
+- *Panel* (or *longitudinal*) data consists of observations on subjects over points or periods of time.
 It has both cross-sectional and time-series dimensions.

 The data loaded above is an example of panel data, as it includes observations on four cross-sectional units (countries) for three distinct periods of time (years).

 #### Panel data - long and wide form

 When panel data is structured so that cross-sectional units vary across rows and time periods across columns (as above) it is said to be in *wide form*.
-While wide form is seemingly natural way to arrange data, for most computational purposes it is more appropriate to arrange panel data in *long form* - i.e., collapsing the time period so that a row of the data now corresponds to a pair of cross-sectional at a specific period of time:
+While wide form is seemingly a natural way to arrange data, for most computational purposes it is more appropriate to arrange panel data in *long form* - i.e., collapsing the time period so that a row of the data now identifies a cross-sectional unit at a specific period of time:

 ```r